zhangfuwen/GitNote/Notes/006-ai/000_AI_thoughts.md

 emotional intelligence 情商

-you have to understand a difference between what you do automatically and rapidly without effort and what you do with effort and slower and consciously and deliberately
+you have to understand a difference between what you do automatically and rapidly without effort and what you do with effort and slower and consciously and deliberately this is just a different kettle of fish altogether. entranced 着迷的，狂喜的